trueos/trueos-docs/trueos-handbook/introducing.rst

   in dramatically improved system boot times for |trueos|.
 OpenRC also improves general service management.
-One  example is the ability to automatically run when new elements are introduced to the system, such as plugging in an ethernet cable.
+One  example is the ability to automatically run when new elements are introduced to the system, such as plugging in an Ethernet cable.
 Using OpenRC allows |trueos| to use some system services that are different from FreeBSD.
 These differences are listed in :numref:`Table %s <sysserv>`